andrewrk/zig-async-demo/factorial/README.md

  * fact-await-gmp.zig - 1.47 seconds

-These programs end up generating near-identical code to fact-linear.zig and fact-linear-gmp.zig, end up using only a single-thread of execution, and have roughly the same performance!
+These programs end up generating near-identical code to fact-linear.zig and fact-linear-gmp.zig, end up using only a single-thread of execution, and have the same performance!

 This means you can write code in Zig that expresses parallelism, which works in both evented I/O and blocking programs.